 “If your teeth are clenched and your fists are clenched, your lifespan is probably clenched”, Adabella Radici

 Look at a child’s lovely teeth and then hopefully we can see that those of us who clench ours instead of laughing with joy, showing toothy grins, will be prone to pain in the jaws and teeth!To-day I experienced my first tooth ache.
 It happened out of the blue, a bottom front tooth that had never been decayed, nor capped.
 The pain was excruciating and unrelenting.
-Being 4000 miles away from home, in a small hotel on another coast, the pain was even more disturbing.
-I quickly searched out a dentist nearby and found an efficient young woman who was very knowledgable and calming.
+Being 4000 miles away from home, in a hotel on another coast, the pain was even more disturbing.
+I quickly searched out a dentist nearby and found a young, knowledgeable dentist who was very calming.
 X-rays revealed no abscess, no cavities and the gums were in good condition.
 She speculated that it might be due to fibromyalgia and I was prescribed Tylenol # 3 for pain.
+Thank you, Dr. Sara Hamidi, Vancouver, B.C.!
+She was right.

 I consider myself an expert on FMS.
 I have read, explored, researched and analyzed about this condition as much as most other experts, having lived with it for over 40 years.
 My book is unique as it presents a theory regarding why it affects primarily women.
 I have not read anything that even comes close to my argument about women’s vulnerability to FMS.
 Yet, like most who have this condition and write about living with it, I am intent on what ails me most at the time.
 I tend to focus on the ‘biggies’, that is, pain, fatigue, depression and sleep disorders.
 I have been negligent in pointing out the extreme scope of this syndrome instead of showing how we dwell on symptoms that we think have become unique to our own particular set patterns.
 In fact, these patterns do often shift and rarely are two days alike.
 This is why to-day I write about tooth pain.
 It is a new experience in a life time of living with many kinds of pain and in various locations of my body.